Thumbnail image of NC

 NCDOT held a public meeting on December 3 and 4, 2018 regarding its proposal to complete upgrading US 117 to an interstate for the 24 miles between Goldsboro and I-40.
 Officials again reiterated that only the section between Country Club Road and Genoa Road was funded at this time and that construction would not start on that section until 2027.
 Several proposals are on the table to take the route around Goldsboro.
 For the Country Club to Genoa Road stretch, the Final Environmental Decision Document was to be due in 2023-24 with Right of Way acquisition to start in 2025.21

 However, in September 2020 NCDOT revised the 2020-2029 STIP to account for budget shortfalls generated by the COVID-19 pandemic, the US 117 extension project was unfunded, meaning there would now be no construction beyond the first two interchanges until after 2029.22 Two and 1/2 years later, in the Final 2024-2033 STIP released in June 2023, partial funding was restored.
 Work on upgrading US 117 to interstate standards from Country Club Road to South Landfill Road was moved up, now planned to start in 2028, while the section between South Landfill and Genoa Road was again to start in 2029.
-The remainder, the new freeway sections, remain unfunded meaning the start of construction cannot start now until at least 2034.23
+The remainder, the new freeway sections, remained unfunded meaning construction would not start until at least 2034.23

 For the latest news, check out the NCDOT Project Page.